octaviospain/pocket-migration-to-omnivore/README.md

 ## Features

 - **Import articles** from Pocket CSV export to Omnivore
+- **URL validation** - automatically checks if links are still alive and skips dead ones
 - **Preserve tags** as Omnivore labels with custom colors
 - **Archive articles** based on their Pocket status
 - **Flexible archiving options** - respect Pocket status or customize behavior